emilymstev/nyc-airbnb/README.md

   Filter and explore Airbnb listings by:
   - Price range (up to $1000/night)
   - Room type
-  - Neighborhood
-  Results are displayed on an interactive **Leaflet map** with cluster markers and popups.
+  - Neighborhood results are displayed on an interactive **Leaflet map** with cluster markers and popups.

 ---